Workday Student Information System (SIS) Project Skip to main content

 What is Workday SIS?

 Workday offers software for financial, payroll, human resources, and student information management.
 Workday is an enabling framework for managing the affairs of the university with self-service and administrative processes and reports.
-Workday Student is being implemented to replace Student Center with new dashboards and notifications.
+Workday Student is being implemented to replace Student Center Faculty Center, and Stellic Course Mapping.

 When?

 Workday SIS functionality will be rolled out during 2026 and fully live for Fall semester enrollment.
 Students and faculty will continue to use the current Student Center through the Spring 2026 semester.
-New students will be admitted into Workday for Fall starting in Feb 2026.
-Course enrollments for Fall for all students will be done in Workday.
+New students will be admitted into Workday for Fall starting in March 2026.

 Why?